-Old Kashmir hands weigh in: Not enough to take security measures, rethink Kashmir policy
+Old Kashmir hands weigh in: Centre must rethink Kashmir policy, not enough to take security measures

-On the morning of June 2, a gunman wearing a mask walked into a bank in South Kashmir and shot dead its manager – 29-year-old Vijay Kumar, originally from Rajasthan.
+On the morning of June 2, a gunman wearing a mask walked into a bank in South Kashmir andshot dead its manager – 29-year-old Vijay Kumar, originally from Rajasthan.
 Later that evening, militants shot at two labourers at a brick kiln in Central Kashmir.
 One of them, Dilkhush Kumar from Bihar, later died of his injuries.

 Kashmir has now seen 19 targeted killings this year.
 Thirteen of those killed belonged to the majority Kashmiri Muslim community.
 Many of them were policemen or panchayat leaders, killed because they worked for the administration.
 Assassinations such as these are not new to the Valley.